-As mentioned previously, factors like hydration levels can affect your urine color since water can dilute your urine.
-Depending on how hydrated you are, your urine could be anywhere in between a pale yellow to a dark amber.
+“Normal” is different for everyone, but generally, normal urine is various shades of yellow because of a pigment called urochrome.
+And as we mentioned, factors like hydration levels can affect your urine color since water can dilute your urine.
+Depending on how hydrated you are, your urine could be anywhere between a pale yellow to a dark amber.

-Here are the different types of urine based on color:
+These are the different types of urine based on color:

-A clear urine color means that you are drinking too much water.
-Although staying hydrated is important, keep in mind that there is such a thing as excessive.
+A clear urine color means you’re drinking too much water.
+Although staying hydrated is important, keep in mind that there’s such a thing as excessive water consumption.

 Yellow to Amber Urine

-If your urine is within the yellow spectrum and if you don’t feel any discomfort while urinating, then you have no reason to panic.
+If your urine is within the yellow spectrum, and if you don’t feel any discomfort while urinating, then you have no reason to panic.

 Blue or Green Urine

-Should You See a Doctor?
+Should You See a Doctor About Your Urine Color?

-You need a doctor to help you determine any health conditions that you may have, and a urinalysis can assist your doctor in this matter.
+Observing your urine color can tell you a thing or two about your health, but it can’t guarantee any concrete diagnosis.
+You need a doctor to help you determine any health conditions you may have, and a urinalysis test can assist your doctor in this matter.

-Doctors use urinalysis to detect a wide range of health conditions including urinary tract infections, kidney disease, and diabetes.
+Doctors use urinalysis to detect a wide range of health conditions, including urinary tract infections, kidney disease, and diabetes.

-A urinalysis involves examining the color, concentration, and content of urine.
+It involves examining the color, concentration, and content of urine.
 Irregularities in a urinalysis result may indicate an illness or a disease.